Mastering Logging in .NET Core Web API – With Hands-On Examples!

 _logger.LogInformation("User {UserId} logged in at {Time}", userId, DateTime.UtcNow);

-Now, logs are searchable and filterable in tools like Seq or ELK Stack!
+Structured logs help with filtering and searching in tools like Seq or ELK.

 dotnet add package Serilog.Sinks.Seq